-Our GAAP combined ratio is the sum of the loss and loss adjustment expense ratio and the expense ratio and measures our overall underwriting profit.
+Our GAAP combined ratio is the sum of the losses and settlement expense ratio and the expense ratio and measures our overall underwriting profit.
 If the GAAP combined ratio is below 100%, we are making an underwriting profit.
 If our combined ratio is at or above 100%, we are not profitable without investment income and may not be profitable if investment income is insufficient.